When I talk about designing your Thomas Jefferson Education in your homeschool family (TJEd) - I'm not saying that this is THE way.

 Make purposeful Discussion Times as a family and in book discussion groups.

-It is now time to discuss readiness to go to college and find a college which also teaches using the five environments of mentoring and the classics.
+The last step in Thomas Jefferson Education is to discuss readiness to go to college and find a college which also teaches using the five environments of mentoring and the classics.

 If you are interested, you may wish to join an online group or ask questions the Thomas Jefferson Education Consortium